-This morning we were up bright and early preparing for Christmas.
+Last Christmas we were up bright and early prepping for our feast to come later.
 When my daughter asked me to throw out some ideas for new recipes, I led her to my closet of cookbooks and told her to take her pick.
 With good taste she chose a favorite old church cook book of mine containing a recipe for elegant mashed potatoes.
 This recipe is decadent and perfect as a holiday side to my tenderloin.
 I didn’t take the prettiest photo, but the potatoes won high praise!

 Wishing everyone a safe and happy holiday season!
 Merry Christmas!